 Both the Border Terrier and Beagle need regular exercise, but their exercise needs differ in one key way.
 Border Terriers are content with a moderate amount of exercise, such as a daily walk.

-Beagles, on the other hand, require a lot of exercises – they need at least an hour of vigorous activity every day.
+Beagles, on the other hand, require a lot of exercise – they need at least an hour of vigorous activity every day.
 If you don’t provide them with enough exercise, they may become destructive or start barking excessively.

 The Border Terrier has a rough, wiry coat that needs to be hand-stripped every few months.
-The Beagle has a short, smooth coat that only requires an occasional brushing.
+The Beagle has a short, smooth coat that only requires occasional brushing.

 Border Terriers are low-maintenance dogs when it comes to grooming, while Beagles require a little more care.